 An information panel and site map can be found in the main car park, close to the lakeside path entrance.
-In addition a map is located within the central courtyards.
+In addition a map is located within the central courtyard.

-You can download an A3 site map from the related documents section on this web page or take a virtual tour of the castle and country park by using the link in the Information on other websites section.
+You can download an A3 site map from the related documents section below or take a virtual tour of the castle and country park by using the link in the information on other websites section below.